tougher-together-games/default-game-assets/README.md

 # default-game-assets
-Assets used in most Tougher Together Games.
+Default game assets like maps, tokens, and handouts used in nearly all games.